sneaky-potato/sneaky-potato.github.io/content/blog/cv/index.md

 ![plot](/plot.png)

-This, well this is supposed to be a face of te cube, which should be, idk, slightly squarish I guess?
+This, well this is supposed to be a face of the cube, which should be, idk, slightly squarish I guess?
 (Even the ground corner coordinates didn't seem to go along the NED direction thing)

 Double checked it with my peers at ARK, asked the seniors about the validity of pose data only to hit a dead end.